 D. How to convert website URL to QR Code

-Using Scanova for a demo, here’s how you convert your website URL to QR Code:
+Using Scanova for a demo, here’s how to create a Website URL QR Code online:

-3. Enter the link you want to encode in the QR Code
+3. Enter the link you want to encode in the QR Code.
+You can also go for Advanced Settings in the same step

-7. Once your QR Code is ready, say after you design it, click Update and proceed to Download it
+10. Once your QR Code is ready, say after you design it, you can preview it.
+If everything looks fine, proceed to download.

 That’s it.
 Your website URL has now been converted to a QR Code.
 Simply test it once before you go ahead with mass-printing.